After selection of your ZIP code, we designate the relevant staff to attend to you at once.

-I know the environment variables of my application and would like to calculate the service life of my ball bearings.
+I know the environmental variables of my application and would like to calculate the service life of my ball bearings, among other things.

-I need an individual, custom-made special part that deviates from the DIN standard for my special application.
+I need an individual, tailor-made special part that deviates from the DIN standard for my specific application.

-xiros polymer ball bearings to DIN 625 do not need any external lubrication, are corrosion-resistant (if glass or plastic balls are used) and, during operation, are extremely quiet.
-This makes them a cost-effective alternative to metal ball bearings.
-Made from a mixture of tribo-polymers, the iglidur material plastic components are light, resistant to chemicals and non-magnetic.
-This ensures that they can be used safely in the areas of medicine, packaging, food processing, drive technology and other industries.
-Whereas the polymer for our xiros ball bearings consists of a mixture of basic plastics, solid lubricants, fibres and filaments, the balls are typically made ofglass, plastic or stainless steel.
-The balls are housed in a cage, which can consist of our own xirodur B180 material, polyamide (PA), polypropylene (PP) or polyetheretherketone (PEEK).
-Please see our catalogue to find further combinations of materials and technical specifications.
+xiros plastic ball bearings according to DIN 625 require no lubrication, are corrosion-free (when using glass or plastic balls) and operate extremely quietly.
+This makes them a cost-effective alternative to metallic ball bearings.
+Made from a mixture of tribopolymers, the iglidur material plastic components are light, resistant to chemicals and non-magnetic.
+This ensures safe use in medicine, packaging, food processing, drive technology and many other industries.
+Whereas the plastic of our xiros ball bearings consists of a mixture of basic plastics, solid lubricants, fibres and filaments, the balls are typically made of glass, plastic or stainless steel.
+The balls are housed in a cage, which can consist of our own xirodur B180 material, polyamide (PA), polypropylene (PP) or polyether ether ketone (PEEK).

 Ball bearings belong to the family of rolling bearings.
-Moving between an inner ring and an outer ring, rolling bodies reduce rotational friction and absorb radial and axial loads.
-In most applications, one ring is rigid and the other is attached to the rotating assembly such as a hub or a shaft made of steel.
-When a ring rotates, the balls, which are fixed in place inside a cage, also begin to rotate.
-Because the balls roll, they have a much smaller coefficient of friction than two flat surfaces that slide against each other.
-Due to the smaller contact surface between balls and rings, the ball bearings tend to have a lower load capacity for their size than other kinds of rolling bearings.
-However, they can tolerate a certain amount of misalignment of the inner and outer rings.
-Plain bearings can absorb heavier loads and are less sensitive to shocks.
+Moving between an inner and an outer race, rolling bodies reduce rotational friction and absorb radial and axial loads.
+In most applications, one race is locking and the other is attached to the rotating assembly such as a hub or a shaft made of steel.
+When a race rotates, the balls, which are fixed in place inside a cage, also begin to rotate.
+Because the balls roll, they have a much lower coefficient of friction than two flat surfaces that slide against each other.
+Due to the smaller contact surface between balls and races, the ball bearings tend to have a lower load capacity for their size than other kinds of rolling bearings.
+However, they can tolerate certain misalignments of the inner and outer races.

 "Decisive for us here is the smooth running of the ball bearings in the guide rollers.
 In the past, we used metal bearings here.
 However, this was not light enough, sometimes making the complete roll stop and the label band would slip over it."